kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_field_stewardship/pld_onboarding_and_diagnostics.md

 ## 🧪 Optional Calibration Exercises

 These are invitational, not mandatory.
-They are used only for internal reflection:
+They can be used individually or in low-stakes pair sessions to explore rhythm fit — especially in early-phase design or testing environments.

 | Exercise                  | Goal |
 |---------------------------|------|